|

 Expansion of Animal Husbandry

 The continuous expansion of animal husbandry in India is a significant driver for the animal vaccine market.
-As the country's population grows, so does the demand for animal-derived products like milk, meat, and eggs, prompting farmers to increase their livestock holdings.
+As the country's population grows, so does demand for animal-derived products such as milk, meat, and eggs, prompting farmers to increase their livestock holdings.
 However, larger and more concentrated animal populations inherently carry a higher risk of rapid disease transmission.
 Consequently, vaccination has become an indispensable practice for protecting animal health, preventing large-scale outbreaks, and maintaining the productivity required to meet rising consumer needs.

 Download Free Sample Report